Skip to main content

 Written by Dom Yeadon

-Any item (image, text block, field etc) can display in your web form either 'always' or 'only when these conditions are met'.
-Let's look at conditions:
+Any item (image, text block, field etc) on a webform can be displayed either "always" or "only when these conditions are met".

 The 'conditions' icon appears if an item is conditionally displayed: